Youssef-Harby/ms-stac-proxy/README.md

 - Intelligently signing Azure blob URLs with the correct token
 - Using a fallback "default-collection" when no specific collection is detected
 - Skipping token signing for public storage accounts (ai4edatasetspublicassets.blob.core.windows.net)
+- Storing tokens in a configurable cache directory for persistence between restarts

 This approach eliminates the need to manually manage tokens in your application.